3G networks are shutting down soon. A scramble to get users to upgrade is underway – KION546

 “For nearly two years, we have been communicating with consumers via direct mail, emails and text messages and we will continue to do so as we help them navigate this transition,” AT&T told CNN Business in a statement.
 “This includes providing free replacement phones to a substantial majority of customers.”
 AT&T said the replacement devices tend to be 4G versions of smartphones that run on the same operating system the users had previously been using.

 The 3G network launched in 2002 and became the driving force behind the early App Store boom around the end of that decade that followed the release of the first iPhone.
 Then the wireless companies moved on to 4G and more recently 5G networks.
-Now the three major carriers are moving to shutter 3G technology, with AT&T taking the step on February 22, T-Mobile doing so at the end of next month and Verizon by the end of the year.
+Now the three major carriers are moving to shutter 3G technology, with AT&T taking the step on February 22, T-Mobile doing so in the third quarter, and Verizon by the end of the year.
 As the technology officially becomes obsolete, a scramble is underway to help consumers avoid a disruption.

 The shift will impact people still using 3G Kindles, 3G flip phones, the iPhone 5 and older models, various Android phones and some wearable devices.
 It will also affect home alarm systems and medical devices such as fall detectors.
 Some in-car crash notification and roadside assistance systems like OnStar will also need to be updated or replaced.